 BarabbaV "Barabbas" - bar-abba = son of the father.
 In the synoptics, Pilate suggests the release of Barabbas, but in John, the high priestly deputation makes the suggestion.
 Given the summarized nature of the accounts, it is unwise to make much of such conflicts.

-lh/sthV (hV ou) "[now Barabbas had] taken part in a rebellion" - [now Barabbas was] a thief, revolutionary, bandit.
+lh/sthV (hV ou) "[Barabbas had] taken part in a rebellion" - [barabbas was] a thief, revolutionary, bandit.
+Predicate nominative.
 The word most likely identifies Barabbas as a revolutionary bandit rather than just a thief.
 "Now Barabbas was a terrorist", CEV.